Do Women Get Colonoscopies? What You Need To Know

 2. Don’t Forget a Designated Driver

 You’ll be under sedation during the procedure, so legally and physically, you can’t drive home.
-I brought my sister, and she also doubled as my snack holder afterward.
-Win-win.
+I brought my husband, and he doubled as my snack holder afterward.

 What to Expect (Time-wise)